-Based on the study data, the best film choices for VOC collection are SamplePro FlexFilm, FlexFoil PLUS, SamplePro PVDF, and Tedlar.
-FlexFoil PLUS and SamplePro PVDF are the optimal alternatives for the collection of sulfur compounds.
-SamplePro FlexFilm, FlexFoil PLUS, SamplePro PVDF, and Tedlar are the best film alternatives for CO, CO2, and methane.
-FlexFoil

-PLUS is the best choice for hydrogen.
+Based on the study data, the best film choices for VOC collection are SamplePro FlexFilm, FlexFoil PLUS, and Tedlar.
+FlexFoil PLUS is an optimal alternative for the collection of sulfur compounds.
+SamplePro FlexFilm, FlexFoil PLUS, and Tedlar are the best film alternatives for CO, CO2, and methane.
+FlexFoil PLUS is the best choice for hydrogen.
 None of the films tested are recommended for nitrogen dioxide.
 All films tested may be used for sulfur hexafluoride with good results.
 Proper film choice depends upon matching the unique blend of bag film characteristics with the compound to be sampled, the concentration level, and the time between sample collection and analysis.